OPT-GAN: A Broad-Spectrum Global Optimizer for Black-box Problems by Learning Distribution: Methodology

-\textbf{Generator Pre-training} As we are facing black-box problems, an optimizer should start with an unbiased distribution $p(\boldsymbol{x})$ over the whole searching domain to have a global field-of-view initially for avoiding premature convergence.
-In other words, $p(\boldsymbol{x})$ needs to be an uniform distribution in domain $\Omega$.
-However, the intrinsic $p(\boldsymbol{x})$ in a randomly initialized generator hardly meets this requirement initially.
+Facing a black-box problem, an optimizer should start with an unbiased $p(\boldsymbol{x})$ over the $\Omega$ to have a global field-of-view for avoiding premature convergence, i.e., $p(\boldsymbol{x})$ needs to be $u(\boldsymbol{x})$ initially.
+However, the intrinsic $p(\boldsymbol{x})$ in a randomly initialized generator hardly meets this requirement.
+Thus, $G$ is pre-trained only with $D_{R}$ for initialization (without consuming $FEs$).
+During this stage, the loss of $D_R$ is still Eq. \ref{eq-LossD-Exploration}, but the loss of $G$ is redefined as {

-Thus, before formal optimization, $G$ is pre-trained with the exploration discriminator $D_{R}$ by adversarial learning.
-In other words, $D_{R}$ attempts to differentiate generated solutions from random solutions drawn from multivariate uniform distribution in $\Omega$, while $G$ attempts to confuse $D_R$.
-During generator pre-training, the loss of exploration discriminator remains the same as in Subsection \ref{exploration-discriminator}, but the loss of $G$ is redefined as

-Recall that GANs can be viewed as a distribution learner.
-Still a GAN framework, this only pushes $p(\boldsymbol{x})$ to move toward $u(\boldsymbol{x})$ on $\Omega$.
-After generator pre-training, the solution generator can generate uniformly scattered solutions in the searching domain.
-Note that generator pre-training consumes no budget on function evaluations using $f$.

-\textbf{Distribution Reshaping} After generator pre-training, OPT-GAN starts to search for the global optimum in the searching domain.
-Its searching process is very straightforward: the continually learning $G$ is sampled at each epoch to generate candidate solutions, which are used to update $\boldsymbol{x}_\mathrm{opt}$ according to their goodness.
-The best solution in the last $\boldsymbol{x}_\mathrm{opt}$ is the optimization result.